Kärcher Submersible dirty water pump SP 22.000 Dirt Level Sensor

 Submersible dirty water pump SP 22.000 Dirt Level Sensor

-With level sensor and integrated prefilter: For challenging drainage tasks the submersible dirty water pump SP 22,000 Dirt Level Sensor manages to pump out dirty water at a rate of up to 22,000 l/h.
+With level sensor and integrated prefilter: for challenging tasks the SP 22.000 Dirt Level Sensor submersible dirty water pump manages to pump out dirty water at a rate of up to 22,000 l/h.

 Features and benefits